OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging-openshift/instructions.md

 Your app URL will be something like this: inventory-route-sn-labs-<your-userID>.sn-labs-user-sandbox-pr-a45631dc5778dc6371c67d206ba9ae5c-0000.tor01.containers.appdomain.cloud

 Append **"/inventory/systems"** after the URL and you should see an output with the **hostname** and **systemLoad**.
-Be aware that it will take a couple of minutes for all of the services to start up so you may have to wait to recieve the expected output.
+Be aware that it will take a couple of minutes for all of the services to start up so you may have to wait to receive the expected output.

 ## Troubleshooting (optional)